Entrepreneurs bet Canada will be a leader in marijuana technology

 During a gold rush, there’s often as much money to be made selling picks and shovels as digging in the dirt.
 One year out from the legalization of recreational marijuana, a number of Canadian companies are betting that this logic holds true for the country’s cannabis rush.

-With weed producers rushing to list on the TSX, investor interest has focused on supply.
-But the ancillary cannabis industry, based on intellectual property, technology and logistics, could ultimately be where Canadian companies shine on the global stage.Report Typo/Error
+With weed producers rushing to list on the TSX and other stock exchanges, investor interest has focused mostly on companies that can supply the drug.
+But the ancillary parts of the industry, based on intellectual property, technology and logistics, could ultimately be where Canadian companies shine on the global stage.Report Typo/Error

 Follow us on Twitter: @GlobeSmallBiz